izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/AgentSettings.md

 # appsettings.json (Agent)

-All Horde-specific settings are stored in a root object called `horde`.
+All Horde-specific settings are stored in a root object called `Horde`.
 Other .NET functionality may be configured using properties in the root of this file.

 Name | Type | Description
 ---- | ---- | -----------